Day 5: September 30,

 Paul Mitchell's Hair of Design, getting our hair done.

-Wendy gave me ninety degrees or Gyspy Shag haircut.
+Wendy gave me a ninety-degree or Gyspy Shag haircut.

 We talked while she styled my hair, and she told me that she would graduate in December.